Hyundai Motor eyes major expansion with new plant in China

 The last time Hyundai or Kia announced a new factory project was in late 2011, when Kia unveiled a plan to build a third China facility.
 That plant will be completed early this year.

-China is a bright spot for Hyundai, which has been grappling with lacklustre sales in the United States and Europe.
+China is a bright spot for Hyundai, which has been grappling with lackluster sales in the United States and Europe.

 The Asian giant was the biggest market for Hyundai and Kia last year, which saw their combined sales jump 18 percent to 1.58 million vehicles.